jyeno/coremem/README.md

 ## TODOs

 * Properly calculate the memory usage
-* Make --total compatible with the ps_mem one, making it have an optional parameter in case you want to output in a human readable format
 * `-f/--format=[auto, Kib, Mib, Gib, Tib]`   with auto being the default, meaning that it will use any of the other formats as needed
 * Support others SOs (right now only linux is supported